Poems from 2025

 in the wrong direction.

-But I’m not obliged to listen.
+I’m not obliged to listen.

 I'm remedying, pendulating.